shweta-shinde/calculastor/addition.md

 And I press "+" button
 When I enter "number2" as irrational number
 And I press "=" button
-Then consider first six digits after decimal of each number for addition and display the result
+Then consider first six digits after decimal of each number for addition

 Scenario: Length of each number
 When I enter "number1"
 And I press "+" button